dzineer/airdeveloppa-backend-old/README.md

 - `devicebounty` - Bounty in satoshis
 - `devicelabel` - freeform label of the device
 - `devicelocation` - freeform location of device
-- `purifiers` - number of purifiers
-- `categories` - the category of the bussiness
-- `links` - an array of objects with one of 3 types - google, facebook, twitter

 **Showing full response**